ptellier/nimbase/README.md

 ## Project Description

+Nimbase is a web application that lets anyone host any application that can be containerized with a docker file.
+Simply create an account, give Nimbase a link to your GitHub repository and upload a docker file.
+Then Nimbase will build your app, host it, and make it available from anywhere on the internet.

 ### Who is NimBase for?

 Anyone who wants to host a web application that can be containerized with a docker file,